Merrion Gates

 First built in 1834, the junction is a "notorious" traffic bottleneck, which also restricts the possible frequency of railway traffic.
 The term "Merrion Gates" is sometimes used to refer to the surrounding area, and a number of nearby businesses take their name from the junction.

 History

 The Merrion Gates site is close to the former Merrion Castle, which was destroyed during the Irish Rebellion of 1641.
-The railway line and gates were built in 1834, at a site described in some sources as a "symbolic entry point to the inner city".
-Important passengers, who travelled to Dublin by train from Dún Laoghaire port, were sometimes greeted at the Merrion Gates – including the Papal legate in advance of the 1932 Eucharistic Congress of Dublin.
+The railway line and gates were built in 1834 by the Dublin and Kingstown Railway, at a site described in some sources as a "symbolic entry point to the inner city".
+Important passengers, who travelled to Dublin by train from Dún Laoghaire port, were sometimes greeted at the Merrion Gates – including the Papal legate in advance of the 1932 Eucharistic Congress.

 In 1921, during the Irish War of Independence, the Merrion Gates were the site of an ambush and shootout which resulted in the deaths of two civilians.

 The Merrion Gates railway crossing lies just north of the former Merrion railway station.
 This station opened in 1835 and closed in 1935.
-Neighbouring stations, still in operation, include Sydney Parade to the north and Booterstown to the south.
+Neighbouring stations still in operation include Sydney Parade to the north and Booterstown to the south.